hariDasu/flickrMap/README.md

 # mapbox.js

 This project was created using the flickr API in conjunction with the mapBox API and getJSON/AJAX jQuery requests.
 See '217Project.docx' for a more thorough explanation.
-This demo is running on a node.JS server using command "nohup node app.js &", keeping it running as a background process so it should work unless the server has been rebooted since I ran this process.
+This demo is running on a node.JS server using the forever module running as a daemon.
+Running it as a daemon enables it to restart if the machine itself is rebooted.
+It will be down only during maintenance or further development or if there is an issue with the hosting service at a particular time.
 This demo should work on all browsers including Internet Explorer, Opera, Safari, Chrome, and Firefox.

 Implementation: http://flickrmap.pytools.webfactional.com/